Anele Mgudlwa: South African Radio Awards

-Controversy
+Controversies

-In 2016, Anele Mdoda faced backlash after a holiday in Israel.
-The criticism, largely by South Africans, was due to her visiting Israel during a cultural boycott by the South African government and citizens, who are opposed to Israel.
-Mdoda referred to the criticisms as "political babble", a statement she has never retracted.
+In 2016, Mdoda faced backlash after a holiday in Israel.
+The criticism followed her visit during a period when the South African government supported a cultural boycott of Israel.
+In a X (formerly Twitter) post, Mdoda referred to the land of Israel as "beautiful".
+She dismissed the criticism as "political babble", a statement she has never retracted.

-Anele Mdoda stirred the pot by boldly claiming that Kelly Rowland isn't as attractive as Beyoncé.
-The controversial statement has ignited a fervent debate among fans, with many questioning Mdoda's perspective on beauty in the realm of celebrity comparisons.
+In the same year, Mdoda said that Kelly Rowland isn't as attractive as Beyoncé.
+The statement led to debate among fans, with many questioning Mdoda's perspective on beauty in the realm of celebrity comparisons.